Robert-van-Engelen/Forth500/manual.md

 ### Floating point arithmetic

-Not implemented yet.
-I am looking for information on the location of the floating point routines in PC-E500(S), which was once available online and documented, but I cannot find it.
+Not implemented yet, but will be available in the future.
+The plan is to offer PC-E500(S) BCD single and double precision floating point.

 ### Numeric comparisons